 What is an iconic photo?
 While most people will have a different definition or criteria for what makes an image iconic, they do have something in common.
 Most iconic photographs will either document an important event in history, trigger an emotional response, or provoke thoughts or insight into something.

 An iconic image could even be all three.
 No matter how you define what makes a photograph iconic, there is no doubt that there are numerous images throughout our history that stand above the rest.

 Here are some of our top picks of the most iconic images from around the world.

 When it comes to sports photography, there is no photo as famous as this one.
-The photo is of the famous battle between Muhammad Ali and Sonny Liston, during their second fight.
+The photo shows the famous battle between Muhammad Ali and Sonny Liston during their second fight.

-During their first fight, Ali beat Liston handily and many people believed that it was a fluke.
+Ali beat Liston handily during their first fight, and many people believed it was a fluke.
 Leading up to their rematch, odd makers gave Liston 1-7 to win, believing that Liston was invincible.

 This image was captured during the rematch.
 Ali only threw around four punches, and the last one knocked Liston out within two minutes of the first round.
 Photographer Neil Leifer was one of only two photographers there using color film and was able to capture this iconic image.

 2. View From The Window At Le Gras, Joseph Nicéphore Niépce (1826)

 This photograph isn’t famous or iconic because of how beautiful or interesting it is, it gets its fame by being the first-ever permanent photograph ever taken.
 This image is almost 200 years old.